pnkfelix/presentations/qcon-london2016/src/a04_smaht_diagrams.md

 . . .

 The point: `Rc<RefCell<T>>` is nearly an anti-pattern.
-It limits you in ways we will see.
+It limits static reasoning.
 You should avoid it if you can.

 ## Other kinds of shared ownership